owickstrom/wickstrom.tech/src/_posts/2017-01-06-hyper-elegant-weapons-for-a-more-civilized-page.md

 _**Note at Feb 13, 2017:** Since this blog post was published, the design of Hyper has changed.
-It is no longer based on simple monadic functions, but instead indexed monads, to provider safer interaction with response writing side effects.
+It is no longer based on simple monadic functions, but instead indexed monads, to provide safer interaction with response writing side effects.
 The documentation at [owickstrom.github.io/hyper](https://owickstrom.github.io/hyper/) should always be up-to-date, so please have a look there as well._